alphagov/router/README.md

 ## How it works

-Router loads its routing table from a PostgreSQL database (or optionally from a flat file).
+Router loads its routing table from [Content Store's](https://github.com/alphagov/content-store/) PostgreSQL database (or optionally from a flat file).
 It uses a trie data structure for fast path lookups, maintaining two separate tries: one for exact path matches and one for prefix matches.
 When a request comes in, Router first checks for an exact match, then falls back to the longest prefix match.

 Router can reload routes without restarting, either automatically via PostgreSQL's `LISTEN/NOTIFY`, on a periodic schedule, or manually via the API.